XiaoleiC/XiaoleiC.github.io/index.md

 Outside academia, I like road trips, swimming, hiking, skiing, running, and exploring different restaurants.

 ## Current topics
-In the spring of 2025, I am working on machine learning methods for the lattice Boltzmann equations, a mesoscale CFD method.
-We use the neural network/operator to approximate the equilibrium operator, which is usually hard to formulate.
-We will test the algorithm on various classical problems.
-Specifically, we will use it for the traffic flow simulation.
+In the spring of 2025, I am working on scientific machine learning methods for spatial-temporal problems.
+I will join the Scientific Data Division of the Berkeley Lab as a Ph.D. intern and work with Prof.<a href="https://www.stat.berkeley.edu/~mmahoney/" target="_blank"> Michael Mahoney</a> in the 2025 summer.

 ## Previous topics